robfig/play-coffee/README.md

 ## Getting started

-This module is not yet on www.playframework.org.
+This module is on www.playframework.org, so follow the usual steps.

 To use it in your Play! project:

-1. Clone it into your play/modules directory
+1. Add `- play -> coffee 1.0` in your dependencies.yml.
-2. Run 'play build-module' in play/modules/play-coffee
+2. Run 'play dependencies' in your app's directory to download it.
-3. Add the module to your application.conf / dependencies.yml file.

 The *sample* application included in the module exercises all of the functionality in the module, making it a good reference.
 It may be run by running 'play test' in the 'play-coffee/sample' directory.